CardioLife TEC-5600 series defibrillators from NIHON KOHDEN

 CardioLife TEC-5600 series defibrillators are described as using the Acti-Biphasic defibrillation shock energy

-From the operating and service manuals of CardioLife Acti-Biphasic defibrillators, we know the Acti-Biphasic waveform looks like what is shown in below picture.
+From the operating and service manuals of CardioLife Acti-Biphasic defibrillators, we know the declared Acti-Biphasic waveform looks like what is shown in below picture.
+This is also the waveform submitted for regulatory approvals around the world, supported by a Certificate of Free Sales from Japanese regulatory authority, MHLW and/or CE certification.

 Declared characteristics of the Acti-Biphasic waveform